-N380 Seismic Interpretation Workshop: Play Recognition on Passive Margins
+Seismic Interpretation Workshop: Play Recognition on Passive Margins

 The deepwater down to 2500 m and beyond has seen huge amounts of exploration activity over the last decade.
 In this course we will discuss the established deepwater petroleum provinces and we will also discuss emerging new provinces/plays.
-The emphasis will be on mega-regional seismic lines to understand the structural and trapping styles, the diversity of play systems and how they work.
+Emphasis will be on mega-regional seismic lines to understand the structural and trapping styles, the diversity of play systems, and how they work.
 This course aims to teach explorers how to look for petroleum by understanding an outstanding analogue set of world class deepwater provinces, based on excellent quality margin-wide, long offset seismic lines.

 Participants will learn to: